AgoraIO-Community/tutoring-reference-app/README.md

 Recordings

 ## Agora Overview
 The main feature of the `tutor` app is the ability to have video call lessons between teacher and students.
 We will be using Agora for this.
-Agora is a real time communication platform that allows you to build video calls, voice calls, and live streaming into your application, and it can handle all the real time communication that will be needed for this application
+Agora is a real time communication platform that allows you to build video calls, voice calls, and live streaming into your application, and it can handle all the real time communication that will be needed for this application.

 ## Agora Features
 ### Video Call
-The video call is the most important part of the application, since this is where the video call is going to be happening.
+The video call is the most important part of the application, since this is where the teaching is going to be happening.
 For this we used the `agora_uikit` package to build the video call screen.
 This package is a wrapper around the Agora SDK, and comes with a prebuilt UI so we don't need to define it all ourselves.

 You will need an agora account to use this package.
 And you can create one at [console.agora.io](https://console.agora.io).
 Once you have an account, you will need to create a project and get the `App ID` for the project.
 This is needed in order to connect to the Agora SDK.

-Make sure to add the [following permissions](https://pub.dev/packages/agora_uikit#device-permission) for both iOS and Android
+Make sure to add the [following permissions](https://pub.dev/packages/agora_uikit#device-permission) for both iOS and Android.

 To add the package run
 ```
 flutter pub add agora_uikit
 ```

 In order to have your video calls be secure, you will need to create a token server.
-And then we can link to it without our UI Kit.
+And then we can link to it with our UI Kit.
 You can find more information about token servers [here](https://www.agora.io/en/blog/how-to-build-a-token-server-using-golang/).

 Once all the set up is complete we can create a `class.dart` file, and add the following code to it
 ```dart